Review: Naturehike Hiby Tent

 What’s in the Bag

-The Hiby comes fully equipped with pegs, poles and guy ropes, as well as a groundsheet, which will add years of extra durability to the tent floor.
-All the elements are supplied in a neat stuff sack.
+The Hiby comes fully equipped with pegs, poles, guy ropes and a groundsheet that adds years of durability to the tent floor.
+All elements are supplied in a neat stuff sack.

 Weight

-Weighing in at 2900g, the Hiby is attractively light, even as a 2-person tent, which is most likely what it will be used for due to its dimensions, but more on that later.
+Weighing in at 2 900 g, the Hiby is attractively light — even as a 2-person tent, which is likely its most practical configuration given its interior dimensions.

 Ease of Pitching